ilammy/sash/doc/lexical.md

 ## 1 – Input format

-Sash operates on source code represented with Unicode text encoded in UTF-8 format.
+Sash operates on source code represented with Unicode text encoded in UTF-8.
 Alphabetic case is significant.
 Indentation and line-breaking are free-form.

 ## 2 – Whitespace

-Sash recognizes space (U+0020), tab (U+0009), newline (U+000A), and return (U+000D) characters as whitespace.
-Newline (LF) and return-newline (CRLF) sequences are recognized as line endings.
+Sash recognizes tabulation (U+0009), newline (U+000A), carriage return (U+000D),
+and space (U+0020) characters as whitespace.
+Both UNIX (LF) and Windows (CRLF) line endings are recognized as such.

 Whitespace is not semantically significant, but affects syntactical meaning by denoting token boundaries.